nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useVideo.md

 # useVideo
 Hook to use an HTML video element.
+[See demo](https://nDriaDev.io/react-tools/#/hooks/api-dom/useVideo)

 ## Usage